osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 ### Notable: RTP pass-through at dump completion

 EID 3002 fired at **10:00:58 AM** — the exact minute the dump completed writing.
 The RTP filter driver briefly entered pass-through mode, meaning on-access scanning was suspended.
 This condition was not intentionally introduced and is attributed to earlier service disruption in the lab environment.
 It is worth noting regardless: even if Defender held a behavioural signature for `MiniDumpWriteDump` activity, the RTP engine was momentarily blind at the precise moment the dump file reached its final size.

-This condition was not intentionally introduced and is attributed to earlier service disruption in the lab environment.
-In this run, RTP was not active at the exact moment of dump completion.
 A clean run with uninterrupted RTP is required to fully validate detection coverage.

 **Conclusion: No Defender detections were observed for this technique under the tested conditions (signature 1.449.353.0, Server 2025 UBR 1742) — even when RTP was active during most of the execution window.**